cf73/ces2021/content/collections/pages/summer-programs.md

 template: programsumbrellasummer
 title: 'Summer Programs'
 description: |-
   June and July are full of fun, exploration, and water play at CES summer camp!
-We offer 8:30-12:00pm and 8:30-3:00pm programming for Toddlers and Preschoolers alike.
-Toddler-age classrooms are available for children 1.9 years and older.
-Language Immersion classrooms in French, Mandarin, and Spanish are available for children over the age of 3 years.
+We offer 8:30-12:00pm and 8:30-4:00pm programming for Toddlers and Preschoolers alike.

+  Toddler-age classrooms are available for children 1.9-2.9.
+English preschool classes are for ages 2.9-5, and Language Immersion classrooms in French, Mandarin, and Spanish are available for children over the age of 3 years and up through age 6.